sonicoder86/awesome-vue-3/README.md

 - [Vue Popper](https://www.npmjs.com/package/@kalimahapps/vue-popper) - A tooltip component for vue3 using popperjs
 - [Vue USWDS](https://github.com/patrickcate/vue-uswds) - A Vue.js implementation of the USWDS (U.S. Web Design System)
 - [Vue BaseTooltip](https://github.com/CarlLDreyer/vue-base-tooltip) - A simple and performant tooltip plugin using Floating UI.
+- [V-privacy](https://github.com/fchancel/v-privacy) - A Vue 3 plugin that allows you to manage the privacy of an HTML element by blurring its content and optional encrypt node text data in DOM.

 ## Examples